Chart Color Schemes

 Mulgoa has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 15 projects that could impact the area.
-Key projects include Everdene (Glenmore Park Stage 3), Everdene, Highland Views, and M12 Motorway.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified fifteen projects expected to impact the region.
+Notable projects include Everdene (Glenmore Park Stage 3), Everdene, Highland Views, and M12 Motorway.
 The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.